kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 # Insertion into Sorted List

+## Description
+It is assumed that there is a list `A` which has elements which are alread

-## Algorithm
+## Algorithm in pseudocode

 	func INSERT_INTO_SORTEDARRAY:
 	    (input) sorted list, and key to be inserted (output) sorted list with key inserted

-	    key: <- last element in A  // A is a list
+	    key: <- last element in A  // A is already sorted
 	    index: <- length(List) - 1

 		iterate j from index to 1